bclarkson-code/Tricycle/README.md

 Which is more than 2x faster.

-Some `Op`s in tricycle behave slightly differenly, depending on whether a tensor batched or not.
+Some `Op`s in tricycle behave slightly differently, depending on whether a tensor batched or not.
 You can tell tricycle to use the batched version of `Op`s for a tensor by simply calling `.to_batched`.
 To convert it back, you can call `.from_batched`.